-FRG is located in an area currently designated by the EPA as a moderate nonattainment area for the 2008 8-hour ozone standard and a maintenance area for the 2006 PM2.5 standard.
+FRG is located in an area currently designated by the EPA as a serious nonattainment area for the 2008 8-hour ozone standard, moderate nonattainment area for the 2015 8-hour ozone standard, and a maintenance area for the 2006 PM2.5 standard.
 Based upon the outcomes of this assessment, construction-related emissions associated with the proposed development of five Parcels at FRG are within (i.e., less than) the applicable General Conformity Rule de minimis thresholds for NOx and VOCs (the principal precursors to ozone formation), and PM2.5.
 Therefore, the proposed development will comply with the SIP.
 Accordingly, although the Preferred Alternative will result in greater emissions than the No Action Alternative, those emissions are nominal and will not have a significant effect on the human environment.